OceanSprint/oceansprint.org/docs/activities.md

 Depending on the interest, a yoga teacher could come to the venue or we would go to the beach to strech.

-### Drumming - free

-We'd like to offer you a group drumming session on-site on Monday or Tuesday with Karina, the drummer from The 3 Bridies.

-The idea: an instrument for everybody, whether they know how to play it or not and we have 30min of fun under the guidance of Karina.

-Originally from Argentina, Karina is our percussionist, playing congas and cajon, along with a variety of other percussion instruments in our live gigs, including, cymbals, chimes and rain stick among others.
-Karina is a teacher of percussion and a serial collector of percussion instruments, she brings a great flavour to our folk music.

 ### Diving - ~100€